 |Daily Demand||Product A||Product B||Product C|

 Your existing supply chain uses trucks.
 As you start considering ways to extend your supply chain to supply these new stores you see how quickly transportation costs go up with trucks.
-Angola’s road system is not in good repair over much of the country and keeping stores supplied by truck is expensive.
-And you also notice there is another way to make deliveries to the stores.
-Your stores and facilities are all located in cities that have rail service.
-You have a DC in Luanda, and could open a DC in Lobito or one of the other cities.
-There are now, or soon will, be stores in the other cities highlighted with orange circles.
+Angola’s road system is not in good repair, and even if the roads were better, keeping stores supplied entirely by truck is expensive.
+As you think about what to do you notice there is another way to make deliveries to the stores.
+Your stores and facilities are all located in cities that have railroad service.
+You have a DC in Luanda, and you could also open a DC in one of the other cities.
+There are now, or soon will, be stores in the other cities highlighted with orange circles in the map below.

 - Can you service all stores out of a single DC or do you need another DC, and if so then where should it be?